17 April 2025

 - Miyamoto Musashi spent 2 years seclusion in forest to training Kenjutsu alone.
 He perfected his signature dual wielding swords technique (Nito Ryu), won many battles and duels, and became legendary swordman in Japan.

 - Masutatsu Oyama spent 3 years alone in a forest, training Karate by himself.
-He came down from the mountains, beat all challengers in brutal "MMA without gloves" tournaments against challengers from various dojos, then founded his Kyokushin Karate school.
+He came down from the mountains, beat all challengers in open MMA tournaments against challengers from various dojos, then founded his Kyokushin Karate school.

 - Ip Man spent years alone, training on a wooden dummy, defeat many tough challengers and became one of the best known Wing Chun Kuntao Grand Masters in history.

-- Tadashi Sawamura spent his time to training his Karate and Boxing skill in mountain alone, created his own Kickboxing style to revenge against Muay Thai fighters who defeat him in tournament before.
+- Tadashi Sawamura spent his time to training his Karate and Boxing skill in mountain alone, created his own Kickboxing style to revenge against Muay Thai fighters who defeat him in MMA tournament before.

 History is full of people who disappeared for long periods of time.
 They lived in seclusion to improve theirselves.
 After that, they became great figures we knew today!!